momalab/e3/README.md

 # Example

 Let's test E3 by running a simple example that does some arithmetic.
-It could be simpler, but we want to show some nice features.

 1. Create a directory anywhere you want.
 For this example, we will create a directory 'examples/hello_world' at the root of E3:
 ```